15. A visit to Emain Macha in County Armagh

-About an hour and a half from Dublin, where we live, there is an ancient site called Emain Macha.
+About an hour and a half where we live, in Ireland, there is an ancient site called Emain Macha.
 It is across the border for us, over in the North, a place we rarely go to.
 I hope that is about to change, because there is so much in the North that we have yet to visit, and it's not that far away.

 It's Bank Holiday Monday and Hallowe'en mid-term break here in the South.
 The kids are off, I'm off.
 It's a beautiful sunny day.
 The kids start the day with the Strictly Come Dancing, the recording from the previous night of the show where one contestant has been kicked off.
 A fantastic dancer leaves.
 After the program, the recording continues to run as we chat and drink tea, and The Antiques Road Show comes on.
 At the sound of the familiar theme tune, I look over and see where they are holding the show this week.
 In this program, a TV crew visits a different stately home or city every Sunday and gets the locals to come along with their antiques, so that specialists can have a look at them, and if they are lucky, interview them in front of the cameras and give them a value in pounds.
 The venue is yet another Palladian looking great house, but what is interesting is that it's in Strangford Lough, in Northern Ireland.